Sooriyaa23/Quiz/README.md

-This app represent the multiple choice question in react-native
+This app represent the multiple choice question in react-native.